Content collaboration: 5 tools to improve your workflow

 Features include real-time editing on shared pages, commenting, and notifications that keep teams on the same page.
 The platform also makes it easy to share information between the entire company with announcements and blogs.
 Confluence is a great option for teams looking for a more heavy-duty, all-in-one tool.

 Slack is a cloud-collaboration and messaging tool that makes communicating with collaborators extremely easy.
 Shared channels ensure that every team member is getting important information, and private DMs enable collaborators to check in and follow up one-on-one.
+Users can even chat live with the "huddle" voice chat feature.
 Slack also supports easy document and image sharing, as well as integrations with other productivity tools such as Google Drive, Google Calendar, Dropbox, and Loom.

 While Slack cannot necessarily replace the cloud-storage tools mentioned above, it is a great communication platform to add to your workflow to keep everyone looped in.